 Many traders find it very easy to get into the market and very difficult to exit.
-A number of factors influence that approach and some are based on a mistaken gambling psychology.
-It’s often better to invest with a plan and methodology than gamble with the hope that results will fall in your favor.
+A number of factors influence that approach and some are based in a mistaken gambling psychology.
+It is often better to invest with a plan and methodology than gamble with the hope that results will fall in your favor.

 That disciplined plan includes a selection process for identifying trading candidates and allocating an investment portfolio and risks appropriately.
 A major part of this is having a money management plan for both positive and negative outcomes.
 Know what you want to risk and what is a realistic goal based on what fits your trading personality.

 The question of when to take profit varies based upon many factors and there is no one right answer.
 Investment strategies, time horizons and personal goals all impact an exit plan.
 Some don’t plan an exit at all and “let the winners ride” whatever that exactly means.
 For others, it makes sense to lock in gains and protect profitable positions.

 Some investors may be looking for a small $100 profit on a trade to exit.
 This modest expectation can add up with a $100 a day profit, totaling nearly $25,000 in the course of a year.
 Others may have higher goals and will not act at all when their position is up that only $100.
 A risk/reward ratio developed prior to entry also impacts the execution of an exit strategy.